 Permission to perform some action by ATC.
 An example would be a landing clearance, which is the ATC means of telling the inbound aircraft it is permissible and safe to land on a particular runway.

 Refers to place or time allotted to the crew at the hotel after their duty day is complete.
 Often called a “layover” or “RON”.

 Refers to the airport where an airplane is going to rest for the night.
 It can also refer to the crew overnight or layover.

 Sometimes also called the “Hard Stand”, it is a slab of pavement where aircraft can be parked, but it is not considered a designated parking spot.
 It is a location where aircraft may go to wait for their assigned parking gate, which may be occupied.
 If an aircraft has a maintenance issue, it may be parked at remote parking so that a gate area may be freed for the next arriving/departing aircraft.

 Preplanned routes in busy airspace that allow for the orderly flow of traffic into a country's busiest airports.
 Delays occur if one of these corridors gets closed, as they often do when a thunderstorm develops over them.

 Occurs when a passenger is removed from an assigned seat and placed on a later flight.
 This occurs when the airline manages to sell more tickets than there are seats on the airplane.

 A condition in which the airline has managed to sell more tickets than the capacity of the airplane.

 It is fairly common that when a Captain makes an announcement, she/he assumes a minimum level of knowledge about airline operations.
 Because of this, it is easy to get bogged down with the jargon, which can lead to increased anxiety in the excitable passenger.
-Knowledge of the above terminology will go a long way in aiding to understand airlines and their operations, as well as maintain a stoic understanding with the contretemps of delays and irregular operations.
+Knowledge of the above terminology will go a long way in aiding to understand airlines and their operations, as well as maintaining a stoic understanding of the contretemps of delays and irregular operations.